saint3347/wangEditor/manual/chapter2/getJSON.md

 ```

 ## Set JSON
-You aslo can use `editor.txt.setJSON(json)` API to set JSON content, the json param format must be consistent with mentioned above.
+You can also use `editor.txt.setJSON(json)` API to set JSON content, the json param format must be consistent with mentioned above.

 Note `setJSON` API is supported started with v4.3.0.